Why can’t we look away for a while without feeling guilty for condoning shit? Is anyone else feeling that way?

 From here, I dislike him–a lot’s worth of dislike.

-More on the BIG, REBELLION, WEIRDs, and STORYTELLER claims later.
+Updates on the status of BIG, REBELLION, WEIRDs, and STORYTELLER claims will have to release later.
+Those appear to be slower moving issues, fortunately.